 Test results brightness and contrast

-The maximum brightness is important for being able to view a display in bright environments.
-The rule of thumb is that 200 candelas per square meter is enough.
-For office environments it's usually 250 cd/m² .
+The maximum brightness is important for being able to use a display in bright environments.
+We measure this in candela per square metre (cd/m²), which was previously also referred to as "nit".
+The rule of thumb is that 200 candelas per square metre is sufficient.
+For office environments the threshold usually is 250 cd/m².

 The minimum brightness is a good indication for how rich in contrast a display is.
-A lower minimum brightness has more influence on the contrast ratio than an increase in maximum brightness.
-Since TFT panels always have a light source, achieving absolute zero is almost impossible.
-Only VA screens are able to get close to that point.
+After all, a decrease in minimum brightness has more influence on the contrast ratio than an even larger increase in maximum brightness.
+Since TFT panels always feature a light source, achieving a brightness of 0 cm/m2 is almost impossible.
+Only VA screens are able to get close to that.

 Brightness uniformity indicates how evenly a display is illuminated.
-Values above 75 percent are acceptable, more than 80 percent is "good" and more than 85 percent is "very good".
+We divide the screen into a number of zones and measure the brightness.
+The reported value is the brightness of the least bright area as a percentage of the brightest area.
+Values above 75 percent are acceptable, more than 80 percent is "good" and over 85 percent is very good.